dmbarbour/glas/docs/GlasModules.md

 # Glas Module System

-A Glas module or package is a value defined outside the current file.
-Glas distinguishes 'module' as a value defined within the same folder, while a 'package' is a value defined non-locally, e.g. from the network.
+The Glas module system has two layers - modules and packages.
+A 'module' is a value defined outside the current file, yet locally within the same filesystem folder.
+A 'package' is a value defined non-locally, and will be located by package manager.

+In both cases, modules and packages define arbitrary Glas values.
+A module could represent a binary, or a data structure.
+However, common case is for a module to define a record of symbols, simulating a conventional module system.

-Glas defines keywords `module` and `package` to access modules or packages by name.
-Thes keywords bind tightly, such that `module foo.bar` is equivalent to `(module foo).bar`.
+Glas defines keywords `module` and `package` to reference modules or packages by name.

 ## Files as Modules

-Glas will flexibly interpret most files as modules.

-The interpretation of a file into a value depends on the file extension.
-The `.g` file extension is used for Glas language modules.
-Behavior for other extensions is configurable via [Glas Language Extension](GlasLangExt.md) features.

-Because file-extensions are non-invasive, Glas can be extended to compile files produced by other tools into structured data or similar.
-Of course, not all file types are suitable for Glas semantics.
-But returning the binary is also a valid option.
+Glas will flexibly interpret files as modules via the [Glas Language Extension](GlasLangExt.md) feature.
+The `.g` extension is used for the standard Glas language.
+Because file-extensions are non-invasive, Glas can be extended to process files produced by external tools, assuming they are not a bad fit for Glas semantics.

+File extension is NOT part of the module name.
+That is, a `foo.x` file will be referenced as `module foo`.
+This ensures that the language used by a module is not visible to the client of that module.

-## Folders as Modules
+## Folders as Modules or Packages

-Glas will interpret most folders (aka directories) as modules.

-The default interpretation of a folder is simply the closed record of contained modules.
-However, if the folder defines a `public` module, the value from this module becomes the value of the folder.
-This enables folders to hide implementation details like any other module.
+Any subfolder `foo/` is interpreted as a module.
+If a folder contains a `public` module, the value from that module becomes the value for the folder.
+Otherwise, the folder is interpreted as a closed record of contained modules, essentially reflecting the filesystem structure.

-*Note:* Files and folders whose names start with `.` or contain `~` are explicitly excluded as Glas modules.
-A compiler may warn or reject other names being awkward or ambiguous.
+By design, folders cannot have external module dependencies.
+Folders depend only on internal structure and packages, thus are easy to share or review independently.
+Folders will also serve as the concrete representation for Glas packages.

+## Filesystem Restrictions

+Glas does not support arbitrary folder and file names.
+Names starting with `.` or containing `~` are explicitly elided to support common filesystem conventions.
+Otherwise, names should be suitable for use in Glas records - e.g. avoid use of spaces, upper-case characters, etc..
+A Glas compiler may report a warning or error for problematic names, then leave the associated module or package undefined.

+## GLAS_PATH

+The simplest and most conventional approach to package management is the filesystem search path, defined by environment variable such as `GLAS_PATH`.
+This path will specify a sequence of locations to search for a package.
+To find a package, sequentially search each location.
+This also supports override and precedence.

+Normally, locations are filesystem folders, and we'll simply search each for an appropriate subfolder.
+However, it is feasible to extend the concept of search paths with network locations and package distributions.

+The weakness with this feature is that it becomes too difficult to control and manage as it scales.

-## Package Managers
+## Nix Package Manager

-A mature Glas system will have thousands of packages, with multiple versions of each package.
-This environment presents a significant challenge for configuration management, reproducible computation, and effective sharing between users.

-The Nix package manager seems a good fit for Glas.
-Like Glas, Nix views packages as values with purely functional computation.
-I propose to adapt Nix as the initial package manager for Glas.
-If necessary, we can develop tooling to make this more convenient for the user.

-An advantage of the Nix package manager is that we can version not just a Glas package but also the entire ecosystem for bootstrapping and compiling it.
+A mature Glas system could easily have over ten thousand packages.
+Any given package may have several versions or variants.
+Some packages may update frequently, e.g. due to continuous deployment.
+Altogether, package systems present several challenges related to scale, caching, sharing, configuration management, and reproducible computation.

+To solve these problems, we'll eventually want a package manager.

+However, designing a good package manager is a lot of work and a significant project in its own right.
+Thus, until it proves inadequate, I propose to shove this effort to an existing system: the Nix package manager.

 ## Distributions

+Another useful idea for managing packages is 'distributions'.
 A distribution contains one version of each package.
-Distibutions simplify deployment, maintenance, and provide a basis for community.
-Users can subscribe to a distribution for updates, and developers can verify by types and tests that all packages within a distribution work cohesively.

-The challenge of distributions is their massive scale.
-There are too many packages for a user or developer to download.
-At most, it is feasible to download metadata about the available packages.

-In context of Nix, distributions correspond roughly to Nix channels, git repositories of package metadata and associated with cached binaries.
-It may be feasible to build on Nix channels directly.
+This enables all packages in the distribution to be tested to work cohesively, and also provides a simple model for deployment: publishing to the distribution.

+A distribution can be curated by a company or community.
+It's also a similar idea to Nix channels.
+A Nix channel might prove adequate for representing Glas distributions.

 ## Managing Namespace

-Programmers are generally encouraged to declare a local name, e.g. `let f = module foo`, both for shorthand and to avoid repeating themselves.
-If there are many repetitive module and package imports, developing an aggregation module or language extension could reduce boilerplate.
+Glas modules define values, often records.
+Glas can easily simulate 'qualified' imports via `let f = package foo`, with subsequent access to `f.xyzzy` having obvious source.
+Feasibly we can also 'import' module or package-defined symbols into lexical scope, relying on static evaluation and safety analysis.
+However, I'm a little uncertain how to best model this.

+        let f = package foo
+        let b = package bar
+        let bz = package baz
+        ...
+        f.xyzzy args

+Repeating reference patterns easily become boilerplate and violations of DRY.
+This can be mitigated by defining intermediate aggregation modules, or perhaps a language modules